 Most of my clients came from free or low-cost marketing efforts.
 If you are first starting out, $225 a month on an ad is WAY out of your price range.

 #13 Utilize several forms of marketing.

 To be a successful residential cleaning business you need to bring in new clients.
-Using several marketing vehicles such as print, web and editorial will help bring in more clients.
+Unfortunately there is not just one solution out there that will bring in all your clients.
+You will need to use several marketing activities such as print, web, editorial, networking, and client referrals to help you bring in more clients.

 #14 Use Facebook for FREE advertising.

 Join local groups and create a Business account to help spread the word to your local community.
 You can also use it as a platform for customers to leave reviews.

 #15 Have a positive attitude and be Happy!

 No one likes to stick around unhappy or negative people.
 If you are having a bad day, keep it at home.
 Put on your smile and greet your customers positively.